abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/az-31.png)

    > **Note**: Password writeback is required for self-service password reset of Active Directory users.
-This allows passwords changed by users in Azure AD to sync to the Active Directory.
+This allows passwords changed by users in Microsoft Entra ID to sync to the Active Directory.

 1. On the **Ready to configure** page, review the list of actions to be performed, and then select **Configure**.